-On completion of all subdivision and land development infrastructure, the de eloper shall provide the TA with the following:
+On completion of all subdivision and lar.d clovelopment infrastructure, the developer shall provide the TA with the following:

-- (a) The geotechnical reports and as-built plans required by 2 6 of this Standard; - (b) As-built plans of all infrastructure showing the information set out in Schedule 1D.
-As-built plans and data must be provided to NPDC electronically in accordance with the requirements of the New Plymouth District Council As-Built Survey and Decide Specification; - (c) Evidence that all testing required by this Standard nas been carried out and that the test results comply with the requirements of this Standard, - (d) Evidence that reticulation and plan to be taken over by network utility operators have been installed to their standards and will be taken over, operated and maintained by the network utility operator concerned; - (e) Completion certificates as per Schedules 1B and 1C; - (f) Certification by a suitably qualified person where they have recommended a specific design and construction has been undertaken in accordance with that recommendation.
-The certification shall state that the suitably qualified person supervised the construction and it has been completed in accordance with the recommended design principles; - (g) Other cocomentation required by the TA including, but not limited to, operation and maintenance manuals, and warranties for new facilities involving electrical or mechanical plant and esset valuations for all infrastructures to be taken over by the TA. - (h) CCTV inspections as per the New Zealand Pipe Inspection Manual.
+- (a) The geotechnical reports and as-built plans required by 2.6 of this Standard; - (b) As-built plans of all intrastructure showing the information set out in Schedule 1D.
+As-built plans and data music he provided to NPDC electronically in accordance with the requirements of the New Plymouth Dictrict Council As-Built Survey and Data Specification; - (c) Evidence that all testing required by this Standard has been carried out and that the test results comply with the requirements of this Standard; - Evide. ce that reticulation and plant to be taken over by network utility operators have been installed to their standards and will be taken over, operated and maintained by the network utility operator concerned; - (e) Completion certificates as per Schedules 1B and 1C; - (f) Certification by a suitably qualified person where they have recommended a specific design and construction has been undertaken in accordance with that recommendation.
+The certification shall state that the suitably qualified person supervised the construction and it has been completed in accordance with the recommended design principles; - (g) Other documentation required by the TA including, but not limited to, operation and maintenance manuals, and warranties for new facilities involving electrical or mechanical plant and asset valuations for all infrastructures to be taken over by the TA. - (h) CCTV inspections as per the New Zealand Pipe Inspection Manual.
 CCTV inspections of new sewer drains requires a minimum of 10mm flowing water to assess gradients and dips. - (i) Asset attributes data, including valuations, shall be provided for assets to be vested in the TA and shall comply with the requirements of the TA.